bartbutenaers/node-red-contrib-ui-svg/README.md

 + `msg.position.x` has become `msg.event.pageX`
 + `msg.position.y` has become `msg.event.pageY`
 + The (selector) content has moved from `msg.elementId` to `msg.selector`, and `msg.elementId` now contains the real element id where the event has occurred.
 See [here](https://github.com/bartbutenaers/node-red-contrib-ui-svg/wiki/Breaking-change-version-2.0.0) for detailed information.
-+ The `update_style` command (for control messages) now only updates existing style attributes, but doesn't create the specified style attribute anymore (when it doesn't exist yet).
-If you need to update OR create, then use the `set_style` command instead.

 ## Install
 Run the following npm command in your Node-RED user directory (typically ~/.node-red):